yale-cpsc-419-sp23/pset-1-cli/README.md

 ```

 > **Hint**: Design your `lux.py` such that it uses the standard Python `argparse` module with the `allow_abbrev=False` option.
-The required help message is the default behavior of that module.
+> The required help message is the default behavior of that module.
-The help message may differ slightly based on your platform or version; do not worry about that&mdash;we are looking for the default behavior of `argparse`.
+> The help message may differ slightly based on your platform or version; do not worry about that&mdash;we are looking for the default behavior of `argparse`.

 The output of your program must be contain the following information about each object satisfying the search criteria:
 1. The object's `id`
 1. The object's `label`
+1. A comma-separated list containing the `name` of each agent associated with the object, and the `part` each agent produced in the format `"{name} ({part})"`, sorted in ascending order of the agent's name then in ascending order of the part
 1. The object's `date`
-1. A list containing the `name` of each classifier for the object, each on its own line and sorted in ascending order
+1. A list containing the `name` of each department of which the object is a member
+    * Each department's name must be on its own line
-1. A list containing the `name` of each agent associated with the object, and the `part` of the production each agent worked on in the format `"{name} ({part})"`, sorted in ascending order of the agent's name then in ascending order of the part.
+1. A list containing the `name` of each classifier for the object, sorted in ascending order
-    Each agent's information must be on its own line
+    * Each classifier must be on its own line

 The output must have the appearance of a table, similar to the view produced by the `sqlite3` command-line tool when a query is executed.
 The specifics of the formatting are up to you, but there are a few guidelines it must follow.
 * Each column must have a header row, with the following headers:
     1. "ID"
     1. "Label"
+    1. "Produced By"
     1. "Date"
+    1. "Member Of"
     1. "Classified As"
-    1. "Produced By"
 * The header row must be visually separated by at least one line
 * Columns of the table must be visually separated by at least 1 character
 * No line of output may be more than 80 characters long